Look inside |

-Transnational Corporations, Technology And Economic Development
+Transnational Corporations, Technology and Economic Development

 Backward Linkages and Knowledge Transfer in South East Asia

-| 2003 384 pp Hardback 978 1 84064 907 9 |
+Publication Date: 2003 ISBN: 978 1 84064 907 9 Extent: 384 pp

 This innovative book provides a greater understanding of the relationships between transnational corporations and the economic development of host economies.
 In the age of globalisation, awareness of the mechanisms through which foreign firms impact on host countries is crucial.
 The emphasis lies on backward linkages and knowledge transfer to local firms.
 The book offers a theoretical framework for the activities of TNCs and a review of their impacts on South East Asian economies.